 Everybody wants more confidence.
 What if six traits could double yours?
 We’re going over those in the “Six Pillars of Self-esteem.”
 It says that all self-awareness, self-worth, and everything in our lives is derived from how we feel about ourselves and how we see the world.

 If we constantly walk around with low self-esteem, we will not have great relationships because we feel worthy.
-We’re not going to have the confidence to excel in our jobs or entrepreneurship or whatever we want to do.
+We will not have the confidence to excel in our jobs or entrepreneurship or whatever we want to do.
 It is because we don’t feel like we deserve it.
 We’re not going to make money because it’s evil, and we’re not supposed to have any right.

 Top 10 Lessons From Six Pillars Of Self-esteem Book

 This article is fixing some of the misconceptions about raising your self-esteem.
-Most of the ideas that I’m going to present in this article come from Nathaniel Branden’s book “The Six Pillars of Self-esteem.”
+Most of the ideas I will present in this article come from Nathaniel Branden’s book “The Six Pillars of Self-esteem.”
 He defines self-esteem as the ability to trust one’s mind and to know that one is worthy of happiness.

 The flight attendants do their safety drills upfront when you board a plane.
-She instructs you about the oxygen masks that pop down in case of an emergency.
-She says you should put your mask on first because you’ve got about three seconds when in thirty thousand feet in the air, the cabin rips open.
+She instructs you about the oxygen masks that pop down in an emergency.
+She says you should put your mask on first because you’ve got about three seconds when the cabin rips open in thirty thousand feet in the air.
 You’ve got three seconds before you pass out.

 So if you don’t have oxygen on, it doesn’t matter how much of a hero you are.
 You can’t help anyone else around you until you’ve done that yourself.
 They even tell you to do that before your kids sit next.
 The same goes for self-esteem.
-If we don’t feel good about ourselves, no one will feel good about us.
+No one will feel good about us if we don’t feel good about ourselves.
 It’s contagious.

-- If you feel and believe your self-esteem, then only it works in your mind.
+- If you feel and believe your self-esteem, it only works in your mind.

 - Don’t compare your self-esteem with others.